 Getting Ready for Knee Replacement: Preparing for Your Recovery

 Preparing for your knee replacement helps make your recovery faster and smoother.
-You can even prepare for your rehabilitation, or rehab.
-This is the program you’ll follow after surgery.
+You can even prepare for your rehabilitation program that you’ll follow after surgery.
 It will help you strengthen and use your new knee.

 The more in shape you are before surgery, the sooner you’ll be able to get back to activities you enjoy.

 Help recovery faster by: